-The car had a GPS installed which was very useful as we drove to the North part of Naha to go to the Ocean Expo Park.
+The car had a GPS installed which was very useful as I drove to the North part of Naha to go to the Ocean Expo Park.

 Driving on the express way

 There is an express way that connects the North and South parts of Naha.
-Usually you would have to pay to use it, but when we went they were allowing it to be used for free.
-We still had to get a ticket though.
+Usually you would have to pay to use it, but when I went they were allowing it to be used for free.
+I still had to get a ticket though.